Mercateo/rest-schemagen/README.md

 # Plugins
 There are three possibilities to customize the way the schema generation works.
 All of them are located in the plugin package.

-### Determine if a link should be made out of a method
+### Determine if a link should be made from a method
 You should bring you own implementation of the MethodCheckerForLink interface and bind it with your own factory.
-A common use case would be if you want to check security roles.
-This use case is in the included in the package.
+A common use-case would be if you want to check security roles.
+The implementation can be found in the plugin package.

 ### Determine if a field should be included in the schema
 You should bring you own implementation of the FieldCheckerForSchema interface and bind it with your own factory.
-A common use case is included in the package.
+A common use-case is included in the package.
 There, you do the filtering with jackson's JsonView annotation.
 In the future, we plan to do the filtering based on the roles of a user.
 This feature depends on https://java.net/jira/browse/JERSEY-2998.

 ### Mapping of a field
-Provide a IndividualSchemaGenerator with the PropertySchema annotation at the desired field.
+Provide an IndividualSchemaGenerator with the PropertySchema annotation at the desired field.

 # Creating your own relations
 If you need your own relations you can do the following: